Skip to content

 AI-generated images are everywhere now, but that doesn't mean we shouldn't be asking questions about how they should (or shouldn't) be used.

 There aren't clear laws in place surrounding AI-generated images.
 And that goes for both sides of the coin: the U.S. Copyright Office suggests that AI-generated content isn't copyright-protected without some kind of significant human input to the process, and there aren't rules to protect artists whose work was scraped for AI training.
 (That's why Firefly was trained on licensed images and public domain content only.)
+They've reaffirmed this stance, and the courts have sided with their interpretation.

 Then there's the issue of bias.
 As of now, AI has a lot of the same biases as humans, and that can lead to everything from the portrayal of stereotypes to harmful content.
 I experienced this myself with the outputs I got from some of the apps while testing them, though other tools take deliberate steps to add diversity to the images they generate.
 It's up to us as humans to avoid it by reviewing AI-generated content for bias and refining our prompts to eliminate that bias as much as possible.